binford2k/binford2k.com/_posts/2014-08-16-declarative-state-modeling.md

 ---
 layout: post
 title: "Declarative State Modeling"
+summary: Describe the end result and let Puppet worry about the implementation details.
 tags: ["system administration", puppet, "configuration management"]
 ---
 By now in your Puppet career, you've almost certainly been exposed to the